bitrise-io/stacks/content/changelogs/osx-xcode-16.0.x-edge.md

 ## Updates

+### Stack update `v2025-01-03`  (released 2025-01-07)

+- Fixed: Remote access screen sharing is not working.
+From now you can use the Remote Access on the Edge stack.

+- Homebrew package upgrades

 ### Stack update `v2024-12-06`

 **Known issue**: Remote access screen sharing is not working (SSH access does work).
 We are working on a fix.